alekst23/simple-coder/README.md

 Since this is a code generating agent, we will focus on tests specifically for programming, namely HumanEval.

-Using our method, you can witness performance increase of **GPT-3.5 from 48.1% to 68.9%**, making it similar performance to GPT-4, at 67%.
+Using the SimpleCoder class, it is possible to achieve the following performance gains using OpenAI and GPT:
+- GPT-4: **from 67% to 83%**
+- GPT-3.5: **from 48% to 69%**

-[ for test methods see `src/notebook_test.ipynb`]
+[ for test methods see `moleculai/notebook_test.ipynb`]

 ### HumanEval Leaderboard
 [Code Generation on HumanEval](https://paperswithcode.com/sota/code-generation-on-humaneval)